Nested Sampling Methods: Likelihood-restricted prior sampling (LRPS)

 All aforementioned methods require the number of steps until a new, supposedly independent point is found.
 How to chose the number of steps?
 This is surely dependent on at least P/D issues.
-A simple technique is to observe the convergence of $Z$ in a series of NS runs with increasing number of steps.
+A simple technique is to observe the change of $Z$ in a series of NS runs with increasing number of steps \citep[e.g.,][]{Higson2019}.

 Alternatively, that the live points are already uniformly distributed suggests a simple tuning criterion.
 If the local MCMC chain has not progressed further than the typical distance between two live points, it has likely not stepped far enough \citep{Salomone2018}.
 A simple auto-tuning method is thus to increase/decrease the number of steps for the next iteration when that criterion is reached/not reached.
-For the typical live point distance, \emph{UltraNest's} implementation of HARM auto-tune method (``adapt=move-distance'') uses a mean Mahalanobis distance of all pairs of live points. \citet{Salomone2018} emphasizes that for correct convergence, a new run has to be performed with a pre-defined number of steps, i.e., at least as many as auto-tuning determined.
+For the typical live point distance, \emph{UltraNest's} implementation of HARM auto-tune method (``adapt=move-distance'') uses a mean Mahalanobis distance of all pairs of live points. \citet{Salomone2018} emphasises that for conserving detailed balance, a fresh run with no adaptation has to be performed with a predefined number of steps, i.e., at least as many as auto-tuning determined.

-The reflections of Galilean Monte Carlo can lead to cycles that do not explore more of the parameter space when the number of steps is increased.
-For a similar problem in HMC, \citet{Hoffman2014NUTS} proposed to construct forward and backward HMC trajectories only until they turn back (No U-turn sampler, NUTS).
+In CHMC and Galilean Monte Carlo, the reflections can lead to cycles that do not explore more of the parameter space with increasing number of steps.
+To address a similar problem in HMC, \citet{Hoffman2014NUTS} proposed to construct forward and backward HMC trajectories only until they turn back (No U-turn sampler, NUTS).
 Detailed balance is preserved by randomly considering going forward or backwards while iteratively doubling the number of steps.
 A U-turn can be identified when the end point vectors show a positive dot product.
 A point is then sampled from the trajectory, with acceptance probabilities determined by the total energy (target probability and step momentum).
 Variants of NUTS may be an interesting research direction for Demonic Nested Sampling extensions.